runpod/docs/docs/serverless/overview.md

 - **Metrics and Debugging:** Transparency is vital in debugging.
 RunPod provides access to GPU, CPU, Memory, and other metrics to help users understand their computational workloads.
 Full debugging capabilities for workers through logs and SSH are also available, with a web terminal for even easier access.
 - **Webhooks:** Users can leverage webhooks to get data output as soon as a request is done.
 Data is pushed directly to the user's Webhook API, providing instant access to results.

-RunPod Serverless GPUs are not just for AI Inference and Training.
+RunPod Serverless are not just for AI Inference and Training.
 They're also great for a variety of other use cases.
-Feel free to use them for tasks like rendering, molecular dynamics, or any other computational task that suits your fancy.
+Feel free to use them for tasks like rendering, molecular dynamics, or any other computational task that suits your needs.

 ## How to interact with RunPod Serverless?